LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Use cases

-The following chapter defines possible use cases that the future project need to cover.
+The following chapter defines desirable use cases that the future project need to cover.
 These use cases define the setup of the hard- and software.
 These illustrate practical situations to understand the functionality and added value of the implemented solution for the user.

-The use cases are defined in the course of project planning and provide an overview of how the user interacts with the project and what functionalities can be expected.
+The use cases are defined during project planning and provide an overview of how the user interacts with the project and what functionalities can be expected.
 In the later accomplished evaluation process in chapter \ref{use-case-evaluation}, the defined use cases are also used as a reference to demonstrate the implemented capabilities of the solution.
-This is essential for understanding the needs of the target group and designing the end result accordingly.
+This is essential for understanding the needs of the target group and designing the result accordingly.

 1. **Ready to use hardware sensor designs**